TBeijen/tbnl-hugo/content/post/2024-04-30-terrible-and-ansible-were-already-terrible-in-2016.md

 * Use every resource type in the AWS Terraform provider
 * Collaborate on Terraform modules, similar to the Ansible modules

-Over time, several features had been added, for example:
+Over time, several features were added to Terrible 2, for example:

-* Ansible was optional
 * Support for multiple AWS accounts
 * Rest API to integrate Terrible into pipelines
 * Support for more advanced Terraform usage, such as `import` and `state`